peterzhukovsky/ukb_transdiagnostic/README.md

 The following code was used to analyse tabular UKB data (ran in MATLAB R2016a, on windows 8.1):

-# tabular_ukb.m
+# tabular_ukb_RMatch1to1.m
 This scripts includes
-a) data cleaning and creating new variables representing clinical and cognitive variables, including four non-overlapping case groups
+a) data cleaning and creating new variables representing clinical and cognitive variables, including four non-overlapping case groups.
+Matching controls to cases in terms of age and sex.

 b) permutation testing general linear models testing for the effects of clinical groups (F-test) and running case-control post hoc tests (T-statistic) for